Small practical tips! Products and their contents.

 Carbohydrates - 25g. - 8% of the required daily value

-Including vegetable fibers - 5g. - 20% of the required daily value
+Including vegetable fiber - 5g. - 20% of the required daily value

 Sugar - 16g.